-Article 12 An Account Opening Institution shall fully disclose the futures trading risks, objectively describe the applicable futures laws, regulations, and relevant business rules, provisions and decisions of the Exchange to each Client, strictly verify each trader’s funds and experience in real and simulated futures trading, prudently assess each Client’s credit and risk tolerance, and carefully review each Client’s application materials for trading codes.
+Article 12 An Account Opening Institution shall fully disclose the futures trading risks, objectively describe the applicable futures trading laws, regulations, and relevant business rules, provisions and decisions of the Exchange and product features to each Client, know each Client’s actual level of knowledge on futures trading, strictly verify each Client’s funds and experience in real and simulated futures trading, prudently assess each Client’s credit and risk tolerance, and carefully review each Client’s application materials for trading codes or trading access.

-Article 11 The test on a Client’s knowledge about futures trading shall meet the following requirements:

-1. The Client shall participate in a knowledge test recognized by the Exchange, with a test score no lower than the standard released by the Exchange;

-2. The individual Client and the authorized trader of an institutional Client shall attend the test in person rather than having others to attend the test;

-3. The Client developer of an Account Opening Institution shall not concurrently act as a supervisor of a knowledge test.

-Article 13 An Account Opening Institution shall provide guidance to Clients, urge them to comply with the relevant laws, regulations and rules applicable to futures trading, and the business rules, relevant provisions and decisions of the Exchange, conduct ongoing education on risk management, and strengthen compliance of laws and regulations by Clients in their trading activities.
+Article 13 An Account Opening Institution shall provide guidance to Clients, urge them to comply with the relevant laws, regulations and rules applicable to futures trading, and the business rules, relevant provisions and decisions of the Exchange, keep conducting ongoing education on risk management, and strengthen compliance of laws and regulations by Clients in their trading activities.

-Article 14 An Account Opening Institution shall establish a profile archive for each Client, and keep Clients’ information in strict confidentiality in accordance with relevant laws, regulations and rules.
+Article 14 An Account Opening Institution shall establish a profile archive for each Client, and keep Clients’ information in strict confidentiality.

 Article 15 An Account Opening Institution shall provide Clients with reasonable channels, methods and procedures to file complaints, properly resolve disputes, and urge Clients to lawfully protect their rights and interests.

-Article 16 A Trader shall truthfully submit relevant application materials for the trading code, and shall not evade the requirements prescribed in these Eligibility Rules by submitting fraudulent materials or information, etc.
+Article 16 A Trader shall truthfully submit relevant application materials for the trading code or trading access, and shall not evade the requirements prescribed in these Eligibility Rules by submitting fraudulent materials or information, etc.

 Article 17 A Trader shall adhere to the principle that buyers and sellers are responsible for their own futures trades, undertake the obligations thereof, and shall not refuse to assume such obligations on account of not meeting the trader’s eligibility criteria.

-Article 16 All traders shall abide by the following:

-1. trading code rules, under which trading with aggregated or netted multi-Clients’ positions are prohibited;

-2. proactive declaration of accounts with affiliated relationships in accordance with the relevant provisions of the Exchange, and being subject to the corresponding supervision.

 Article 18 A Trader shall, in accordance with relevant laws and regulations, protect their legitimate rights and interests with appropriate means, and shall not harm the legitimate rights or interests of the State, the society, the community or any others, or disrupt public order or work order of the Exchange and relevant institutions.

 Article 19 If an FF Member or an OSBP has an authorized clearing agreement or a carrying-brokerage agreement with an Overseas Intermediary, such FF member or OSBP shall establish on-boarding rules and implement relevant requirements as prescribed in these Eligibility Rules.
-Such FF Member or OSBP shall review the relevant business of the Overseas Intermediary.

-Article 20 Prior to accepting an introducing broker to assist the Client in applying for a trading code, an FF Member shall establish on-boarding practices for such business, implement relevant requirements as prescribed in these Eligibility Rules, and shall review the relevant business of such company.
+Article 20 Prior to accepting an introducing broker to assist the Client in applying for a trading code or trading access, an FF Member shall establish on-boarding practices for such business, implement relevant requirements as prescribed in these Eligibility Rules, and shall review the relevant business of such company.